VERTEBRAL BODY TETHERING

 - Device-Related Complications: There is a possibility of tether breakage or screw displacement, which may necessitate additional interventions.

-- Limited Long-Term Data: As a relatively new procedure, long-term outcomes are still being studied, and the longevity of the correction is not fully established.
+- Limited Long-Term Data: As a relatively new procedure, doctors continue to study long-term outcomes, and the longevity of the correction is not fully established.

 Additional Risks